Monica Reinagel: Media

-Since 2011, she has been a regular contributor to the Huffington Post as a part of their "Healthy Living" section, advising readers on weight loss and healthy eating.
-She is also a frequent contributor to Food & Nutrition magazine (a publication of the Academy of Nutrition and Dietetics), and produces a regular feature called Smart Nutrition for WYPR in Baltimore.
+Beginning in 2011, she was a regular contributor to the Huffington Post as a part of their "Healthy Living" section, advising readers on weight loss and healthy eating.

+Between 2015 and 2020, Reinagel published a regular column on food and nutrition for Scientific American.
+She has also been a frequent contributor to Food & Nutrition magazine (a publication of the Academy of Nutrition and Dietetics), and produces a regular feature called Smart Nutrition for WYPR in Baltimore.
 She was the chief nutritionist for Conde Nast's NutritionData website from 2007 until 2010.